-To submit your art you need to send bio, artist statement, CV, link to your website and/or social media channels, a PDF of your available works to firstname.lastname@example.org.
+To submit your art you need to send a bio, artist statement, CV, link to your website and/or social media channels, and a PDF of your available works to [email protected].
 The process of approval can take up to 1 month.

-Yessy is a simply designed online gallery who has been operated for 17 years already.
-They accept painting, photography, prints, drawing and illustrations, digital art, carving, sculpture, pottery, ceramics, jewelry, glass, furniture, textile, crafts, collectibles and many other art forms.
+Yessy is a simply designed online gallery that has been operated for 17 years already.
+They accept painting, photography, prints, drawing and illustrations, digital art, carving, sculpture, pottery, ceramics, jewelry, glass, furniture, textile, crafts, collectibles, and many other art forms.

 Zet Gallery is an online art gallery combined with effective marketing strategies.
-They have a real gallery and exhibitions too, which means you can sell or exhibit you art.
+They have a real gallery and exhibitions too, which means you can sell or exhibit your art.

 You can apply here.
-Commission fee is 50%.
+The commission fee is 50%.

 Online Gallery Art is a gallery and auctions at once.
 They accept a variety of art: painting, photography, digital art, design, sculpture, jewelry, prints, etc.

-Membership fee: from $2.99 per month to display your work and participate at auctions.
+Membership fee: from $2.99 per month to display your work and participate in auctions.
 No commissions.
 Register here.

 Singulart is a popular and well-known online gallery for artists of any level.
-They sell painting, sculpture, photography, and other media to huge audience of almost 500 000 visitors per month.
+They sell paintings, sculptures, photography, and other media to a huge audience of almost 500 000 visitors per month.

 Singulart may fit more full-time artists with national recognition and global potential.

 The team reviews your application within 1 month.
-Application form is here.
+The application form is here.

 Jose Art Gallery

-Jose gallery it’s art store and gallery selling painting, sculpture, photography, graphic and prints.
-Artists of the week, new artists, new art and prints for sale – all is featured on the home page.
+Jose gallery it’s an art store and gallery selling painting, sculpture, photography, graphics, and prints.
+Artists of the week, new artists, new art, and prints for sale – all are featured on the home page.

-To apply, click here and fill the form.
+To apply, click here and fill out the form.
 All applications are reviewed.

 Commission fee: 35%.

 To apply use this Google form.
-Joining Degree Art you are actually joining Artellite group, which is 4 platforms for selling art.
+By joining Degree Art you are actually joining the Artellite group, which is 4 platforms for selling art.

 Commission fee: 20%-50% + VAT.
 The full terms PDF I attach here.

 UGallery is an online gallery only for artists of all mediums.
-They promote new artist, new art and send a weekly update to all their email subscribers.
+They promote new artists, and new art and send a weekly update to all their email subscribers.
 They ask you for exclusivity.

-Application process starts here with $5 application fee (non-refundable in case of rejection).
+The application process starts here with a $5 application fee (non-refundable in case of rejection).

-Zatista sells original painting, limited edition photos, sculpture, drawings, and mixed media artworks all over the world.
-As other online galleries, they use SEO, email marketing and direct contact with retailers to promote and sell your art.
+Zatista sells original paintings, limited edition photos, sculptures, drawings, and mixed media artworks all over the world.
+Like other online art websites, they use SEO, email marketing, and direct contact with retailers to promote and sell your art.

 Verus Art is an art gallery for contemporary artists who create textured works.
 They work with retailers and sell art for individuals too, selling only prints produced with unique Géomatique™ print technology.

-Drool’s main focus is selling prints created by emerging artists, but they also sell photography, paintings and graphic design.
-The also position themselves as affordable marketplace.
+Drool’s main focus is selling prints created by emerging artists, but they also sell photography, paintings, and graphic design.
+They also position itself as an affordable marketplace.